smistad/FAST/README.md

 * **Fast concurrent visualization** – Rendering and computation are done in separate threads to ensure smooth responsive visualizations.
 Several types of visualizations are supported both 3D (mesh, point, line, image slice and volume rendering) and 2D (2D image, image slice and segmentation/label rendering, whole slide image (WSI) pyramids).
 * **Interoperability** – FAST can be used with Python and can also be easily integrated into existing Qt applications.

+### License

+The source code of FAST is licensed under the BSD 2-clause license, however the FAST binaries use and are linked with many third-party libraries which has a number of different open source licences (MIT, Apache 2.0, LGPL ++), see the licences folder in the release for more details.

 ### Research

 FAST has been described in the following research articles.
 If you use this framework for research please cite them: